 The Board is a body corporate established under the Veterinary Practice Act 2003 (Act).
-The Act and Veterinary Practice Regulation 2013 are within the portfolio of the Minister for Primary Industries, the Honourable Adam Marshall MP.
+The Act and Veterinary Practice Regulation 2013 are within the portfolio of the Minister for Agriculture, the Honourable Dugald Saunders MP.

 Board members are appointed for a 3 year term by the Governor of NSW.
 The Board consists of 6 veterinarians and 2 non-veterinarians or consumer representatives: